vanheeringen-lab/ANANSE/docs/model_description.md

 ### Prediction of transcription factor binding

 The enhancer intensity is combined with sequence features in enhancer peaks to infer cell type-specific TF binding profiles.
-In human (hg38) data, a built-in enhancer locations is located in ANANSE, and it does not need be provided.
+For human (hg38) data, a built-in enhancer location file is located in ANANSE, and it does not need be provided.
 To determine the enhancer activity, we recommend to use H3K27ac ChIP-seq.
-for other genome data, The enhancer locations can be obtained from ChIP-seq analyses of the transcriptional co-activator EP300, chromatin accessibility data such as ATAC-seq or a combination of TF ChIP peaks.
+For other genome data, The enhancer locations can be obtained from ChIP-seq analyses of the transcriptional co-activator EP300, chromatin accessibility data such as ATAC-seq or a combination of TF ChIP peaks.
 Basically any type that gives sharp peaks would be usable.
 To determine the enhancer activity, we recommend to use either EP300 ChIP-seq or H3K27ac ChIP-seq, as both of these have been shown to correlate with enhancer activity (Creyghton et al., 2010; Rada-Iglesias et al., 2011).
 The enhancer activity is combined with TF motif scores in the enhancer sequences usin logistic regression.
 The motif analysis is performed using [GimmeMotifs](https://gimmemotifs.readthedocs.org).

 ### Inference of TF binding networks